-Why focus on climate adaptation?
+Why focus on Climate Adaptation?

-LCAT offers you data and evidence to understand and plan for the current and future climate.
+LCAT offers you data and evidence to not only understand, but plan for the current and future climate.
 In turn, ensuring communities are resilient for a future climate and risks to health and wellbeing are reduced.